Williams and his settlers moved south from Massachusetts Bay Colony and settled in Providence Plantations.

 Anne Hutchinson and her husband, as well as their followers, came to Rhode Island and settled the colony in what is now called Portsmouth after they were exiled from Massachusetts Bay.

 Her husband, William Coddington, and others colonized Newport, Rhode Island, in 1639.

-Anne Hutchinson is often known as one of the first feminists for challenging the cultural norm.
-At a time when women were not given the same opportunities as men she questioned some of the most powerful men in the colony.
+Anne Hutchinson is often known as one of the first feminists to challenge the cultural norm.
+At a time when women were not given the same opportunities as men, she questioned some of the most powerful men in the colony.

-During the Revolution, arguable the greatest General in the American Revolutionary War came from Rhode Island, Nathanael Greene.
+During the Revolution, arguably the greatest General in the American Revolutionary War came from Rhode Island, Nathanael Greene.